Vindelfjällen Nature Reserve: Other

-Besides tourism, the main activity of the reserve is reindeer herding by Sami, and one of the reserve 's objectives is to protect this traditional activity.
-The reserve is located on the western section of the three territories known as sameby (literally Sami village) : Grans, Rans and Ubmeje tjeälddie.
-A sameby is a group of Sami and the territory in which they have the right to raise their reindeer.
+Besides tourism, the main activity of the reserve is reindeer herding by Sámi, and one of the reserve 's objectives is to protect this traditional activity.
+The reserve is located on the western section of the three territories known as sameby (literally Sámi village) : Grans, Rans and Ubmeje tjeälddie.
+A sameby is a group of Sámi and the territory in which they have the right to raise their reindeer.
 These three sameby contain more than 20,000 reindeer.
 The significant tourism in the reserve sometimes conflicts with herding activities.
 On the other hand, livestock activities sometimes conflict with the protection of the environment, particularly the use of motorized vehicles that can cause significant damage to flora.

 Hunting and fishing are also important activities in the reserve, both for local people for their own consumption as well as for leisure.
 The latter is partly organized by tourism enterprises.

 Finally, scientific research is an activity that is growing in the reserve.
 This became more developed in the 1950s as a consequence of hydroelectric developments.
 During this time, scientists began a thorough inventory of the wealth of flora and fauna in the Valley Vindelälven.
 In 1963, the University of Lund set up the project LUVRE (Lund University Vindel River Expedition: dispatch of the Vindel River by Lund University), that helped lead to the official protection of the river.
 Scientists today continue to regularly inventory flora and fauna within the framework of this project.
 Another important project, SEFALO, began in the reserve in the 1980s.
 It was led by the University of Stockholm with the purpose of ensuring the preservation of the polar fox.
 The research was conducted to understand the many factors the might explain why a species fails to flourish in the Scandinavian Mountains, despite protection.
 The project has since expanded across the Scandinavian Mountains.
 In 1994, a research station was built to house Ammarnäs researchers.